Soman Ambaat: Career

-Born in Edappally, Kochi, Soman Ambaat completed his graduation from Bharat Mata college in Kochi.
+Born in Edappally, Kochi, Soman Ambaat completed his graduation from Bharat Mata College in Kochi.
 He left is banking profession to join the film industry.
 He started his career as Assistant Director to P. Bhaskaran followed by Associate Director for various films with directors like A. Vincent, P. N. Sundaram, P Gopikumar, Vijayanand and A B Raj.
 His first independent venture was Aayiram Abhilashangal in 1984, which was a suspense thriller with a varied film treatment.
 This movie starred Mammotty, Sukumaran, Soman, Maneka and Swapna in lead roles.
 He then directed Manasariyathe (1984) starring Mohanlal, Zarina Wahab, Nedumudi Venu, Sattar and Jagathy.
 Mohanlal starrer megahit Malayalam movie Drishyam (2013) movie had similar story line to the movie Manasariyathe.
-In 1986, he directed the movie Oppom Oppathinoppum starring Mohanlal, Menaka, Shankar and Lalu alex.
+In 1986, he directed the movie Oppam Oppathinoppam starring Mohanlal, Menaka, Shankar and Lalu alex.
 In 1987 he directed a family drama Agnimuhurtam with Rateesh and Urvashi.
 His movie Ennum Maarodanaykkan in 1986 was not completed.